cara-tm/jra_ext_link/README.md

 New attribute added "all" (boolean): sets to 1 rewrite all links without the need to add a class name.
 New all links contains a rel="nofollow" and a target="_blank" *excepted* links for the current website.

-# Example 1 (Simple) with default class attribute:
+# Example 1 (Simple) with default "class" attribute:

     <txp:jra_ext_link>
     ...